-Several interconnected factors influence the final cost of rough cut oak lumber.
-These include:
+Several interconnected factors determine the final cost of rough cut oak lumber:

 -